-Other risks of doing business in Uganda include the energy bottlenecks which have resulted into companies in Uganda incurring high costs of production.
+Other risks of doing business in Uganda include the energy bottlenecks which have resulted in companies in Uganda incurring high costs of production.
 The power costs in Uganda are high and this combined with rationing compounds the risks.
 Some companies have been shut down due to power problems, the most recent being the tea factory in the west.

-Other risks may include corruption or at least the perceived high level of corruption as indicated by the Transparency International (PI) corruption Perception Index (CPI) which ranks Uganda as very corrupt, undue bureaucracies and related consequences.
+Other risks may include corruption or at least the perceived high level of corruption as indicated by the Transparency International (PI) corruption Perception Index (CPI) which ranks Uganda as very corrupt, undue bureaucracies, and related consequences.

 Although political stability has improved, instability in the Great lakes region has been one of the risks of doing business in Uganda.
 Nevertheless, the country has strong policy fundamentals for growth and these risks can be mitigated.
 The incentives given to investors can outweigh the political risks.

 There are other risks of doing business in Uganda stemming from a lax regulatory framework which has led to saturation of counterfeits on our markets rendering our factories making genuine products uncompetitive.
-This is evident in plastics, clothing and footwear and other household items.
-The list is endless, but as Ugandans, we are doing our best to contribute to Government’s effort of minimizing the risks in our own small way.
+This is evident in plastics, clothing and footwear, and other household items.
+The list is endless, but as Ugandans, we are doing our best to contribute to the Government’s effort of minimizing the risks in our own small way.

 Your firm/company doesn’t have to be on the brink of collapse for you to start taking steps to make yourself essential.
 There are some books by some gurus that could help them stay on the corporate ladder while everyone else is falling off.